Can Rust-Oleum Be Used on Wood? — Enamel, Spray Paint, & More

 Otherwise, head out and see if your local hardware store has something suitable.
 Alternatively, do a test at the bottom or corner of an object so that when treating floors, it won’t be visible after completion.

 Testing can help avoid unpleasant surprises, such as applying what is thought to be dark color only for it not to match with surrounding furniture once complete.
-Suggestion: try several application methods before deciding which looks best too!
+Always sample and experiment with a few application techniques before settling on the final look.
+Trust me, it’s worth the extra effort!

 How to Paint Wood with Rust-Oleum Paint